-- Most IRS pages have the letters "IRS" and a special symbol with a scale of justice and leaves.
+- Most IRS pages have the letters "IRS" and a special symbol with a scale of justice.

 - Look at the fine print on the bottom of the page.
 Non-IRS sites are required to state that they are not affiliated with the U.S. Treasury Department or the IRS.

 How To Find the EIN for your Business

 More often than not, there will be an instance when you are working through a business document or application and you come upon a question asking for your EIN and you can’t remember it.
 Now what?

 The three best places to find your business EIN:

 - Your business tax return from a previous year

 - The original document of your receipt or the document you received from the IRS when you applied for your EIN

 - Your state’s business division website, if you registered your partnership, LLC, or corporation with your state